verbio-technologies/python-verbio-speech-center/README.md

 ## Installation and test

 Installation separed in two parts: installing the server, and installing the client.
-The client having many less dependencies than the server.
+The client having fewer dependencies than the server.

 ### Client installation

-The client requires python version at least 3.9.
+The client requires python version at least 3.7.
 To install the requirementes do this from the root of the `asr4` repo:

 ```sh
 pip install -r requirements.client.txt